Debasmitabanerjee07/Hybrid-SOM-RBF-Neural-Network/README.md

 - Pandas
 ##   Key Feature: Data Leakage Prevention
 A critical aspect of this project is the strict prevention of data leakage .
-While the target "Spending Score" was used during the initial unsupervised SOM phase to help identify natural clusters, it was completely excluded from the input features for the RBF prediction stage
+While "Spending Score is included as a feature during SOM training only so the map can learn customer topology across all three dimensions.
+It is fully excluded from the RBF prediction input to prevent data leakage."

-.
+ it was completely excluded from the input features for the RBF prediction stage .
 This ensures the model's performance reflects its ability to generalize to new, real-world data

 ##   Results & Evaluation